An inherited heart disease is one which has been passed on through your parents’ genes.

 You may need to visit your family doctor to obtain a referral to a specialist service.

-FANS is a National Managed Clinical Network (NMCN) set up to help coordinate services for people with - or suspected of having - inherited cardiac conditions.
+NICCS is a National Managed Clinical Network (NMCN).
+It was set up to help coordinate services for people with – or suspected of having – inherited cardiac conditions.

-It’s part of the NHS and was formed to bring together experts from across Scotland to develop and improve services for Inherited cardiac conditions (ICCs).
+It's part of the NHS and aims to improve services for inherited cardiac conditions (ICCs).

 - heart specialists

 - genetic counsellors